 When fascia is healthy, it’s flexible enough to twist, glide, and bend.
 But inflammation and trauma can tighten the fascia, causing pain.
 Additionally, fascia contains many nerves that are sensitive to pain.

 Fascia pain is associated with various conditions, such as:

 It’s also believed that fascia plays a role in cellulite, the orange peel–like, dimpled skin texture that most often appears on the thighs, hips, and buttocks.

 Cellulite happens when parts of the skin are pulled down by fibrous connective bands, which attach the skin to muscle.
 The skin becomes dimpled as fat cells collect between the bands.

-Fascia blasting is a form of fascial manipulation, also known as myofascial release.
-It involves a hard plastic tool called the FasciaBlaster, which was invented by fascia therapist and author Ashley Black.
+Fascia blasting is a form of fascial manipulation.
+It involves a hard plastic tool called the FasciaBlaster, which was invented by Ashley Black.
 The tool looks like a long stick with little claws or feet attached to it.

 A fascia blaster is meant to be massaged all over the body, one area at a time.
 This is said to loosen up the fascia.